 This is it.
 You’ve just applied a video mask.
 The same way, you’ll be able to use other effects instead of pixels.
 The examples are numerous: you can change the color of a certain area in the video, you can cut out an object and replace it, you can create a see-through clipping mask – and much more.
 Here is a quick link to video masking tutorials on our YouTube channel.
 Don’t forget to subscribe!

-By default, a video mask follows the camera focus.
-That means in our case, if the object you’re trying to hide moves, it may “lose” the mask in the process.
-To prevent it, you’ll need to make the pixelated mask follow the object’s movements.
+By default, a video mask follows the camera focus and doesn’t move in the scene.
+In our case, this means if the person moves, they may “lose” the mask.
+To prevent it, you’ll need to apply motion tracking.
+This way, the mask will follow the movement of the person and their face will remain hidden.

 Other video editing tutorials you may be interested in: